b12io/kinase/README.md

 ## Concepts
 ### Annotations
-Annotations represent the labels which you’d like to select content for.
+Annotations represent the labels for which you’d like to select content.
 An annotation is represented by a string identifier (e.g., `products`) and a schema containing the fields and their types that can be mapped to the annotation (e.g., `name`, `description`, `photo`).
 The schema can optionally specify the `multiple` flag to indicate that multiple groupings of these fields can be mapped to the annotation.

-NB: Currently only `text`, `rich-text`, and `image` fields are supported.
+The currently supported field types are `text`, `rich-text`, and `image`.
 Help us out and add more!

 ```JSON
 {